Tungsten hexabromide: Production and reactions

 Another method of producing this compound is by the reaction of tungsten hexacarbonyl and bromine at room temperature, releasing carbon monoxide.
 It can also be produced by the metathesis reaction of boron tribromide and tungsten hexachloride.

 WBr6 is reduced with elemental antimony at elevated temperatures, consecutively producing, WBr5, WBr4, W4Br10, W5Br12, then finally WBr2 at 350 °C. This reaction produces antimony tribromide as a side product.
 Any of these bromides can be reverted to the hexabromide by oxidation with bromine at 160 °C.

-Tungsten hexabromide is hydrolyzed in water, producing tungsten pentoxide and releasing bromine.
+Tungsten hexabromide is hydrolyzed in water, producing tungsten trioxide and releasing hydrobromic acid.

 Tungsten(VI) oxytetrabromide is produced by the reaction of tungsten hexabromide and tungsten(VI) oxide: